bmaher74/quant_at/README.md

-I prefer to work with CSV files, the Pandas library makes it a breeze to access them plus I can view the contents of CSV files easily, manipulate them with Unix based tools if necessary, etc. For converting any of mat files into csv, this is the method I followed:
-1) Find the Matlab script from Dr. Chan's book that reads and prepares the data, i.e. `TU_mom.m` 2) find the point where the data is all ready, i.e.
+I prefer to work with CSV files, the Pandas library makes it a breeze to access them plus I can view the contents of CSV files easily, manipulate them with Unix based tools if necessary.
+For converting any of mat files into csv, this is the method I followed: 1) Find the Matlab script from Dr. Chan's book that reads and prepares the data, i.e. `TU_mom.m` 2) find the point where the data is all ready, i.e.

 ```
 clear;